Access your medical records

 Medical records hold information about you.
 They are also sometimes called health records.

-How to get your GP record
+How to get your GP record using the NHS App/NHS Account

 Those patients that have an NHS account or use the NHS App will automatically be given access to more information added to their GP record from December 2022 onwards.
 This includes letters, test results and appointment notes.